canturk/qmtoolbox/README.md

    - Class ThermalQM inherited from QuadMeasure describes thermal inital (or thermal displacement) state of HO at a given temperature.

-(b) "qsim.py" contains a class called QuadSim which has an object
+(b) "qsim.py" consists of class QuadSim which has a major component class QuadMeasure.
-	instantiated from one of FockQMP, CoherentQMP or ThermalQMP.
-The UML below shows the relationship between QuadSim and QuadMeasure.
+	The relationship between them is swon in the UML form.

                        +-------------+                +-------------+
                        | QuadMeasure |--------------<>|   QuadSim   |